 These bugs are more resistant to pesticides than lice.
 If you find mites, you must treat your birds every 10 days for 4 to 5 weeks.
-Then, it is recommended to treat your flock monthly until you are sure the mites have disappeared.
+Following that, a vet will usually recommend treating your flock monthly until you are sure the mites have been eradicated.

-They feed on thighs, breasts, wings, and the vent, resulting in red scabby patches on your birds.
-To treat, you must treat the entire pen/area inhabited by the bird.
+Chiggers are particularly common.
+They feed on thighs, breasts, wings and vent, resulting in red scabby patches on birds.
+Treatment must include the entire pen/area inhabited by the birds.